-ALL basis set exponents will be optimized as scale factors (i.e. contracted blocks and single functions will be treated in the same way); if both suboptions (scale and logarithm) are given the logarithms of the scale factors will be optimized
+ALL basis set exponents will be optimized as scale factors (i.e. contracted blocks and single functions will be treated in the same way); if both suboptions (scale and logarithm) are given the logarithms of the scale factors will be optimized define some variables controlling the update of coordinates.

-NOTES:

-- basis and global have to be used exclusively! - if \$optimize has been specified but \$forceapprox is absent, the option \$forceinit on is switched on by default. - specification of the option \$interconversion on will override \$optimize!
+NOTES: • basis and global have to be used exclusively! • if \$optimize has been specified but \$forceapprox is absent, the option \$forceinit on is switched on by default. • specification of the option \$interconversion on will override \$optimize!